bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 nginx
 ```

-You can fix this by forcing nginx to route the HTTP request to BitcartCC even if the request domain name is not recognized.
+You can fix this by forcing nginx to route the HTTP request to Bitcart even if the request domain name is not recognized.
 Simply, re-run the setup script like this:

 ```
 sudo su -